 Now, many years later, I still enjoy working with masks and passing on my enthusiasm for masks.

 Making a mask can be as manifold as its character can be.
-In my workshops you learn a specific, reliable and well-tried form of maskmaking.
+In my weekend workshops & projects you will learn a specific, reliable and well-tried form of maskmaking.
 This special technique allows for differentiated work on the object.
 And it simply is fun.

 By the way: artevale also makes masks by commission, e.g. for theaters, bands, events and individuals.
 Feel free to contact me.